Poorest face council tax rise, says anti-poverty group

 "Making up the shortfall will be beyond most, with working hours under pressure and benefits falling behind inflation.

-"This tax hike will push people into poverty or cause more hardship for already very poor households, taking money from families who had little to start with."'Unjust and unwise'
+"This tax hike will push people into poverty or cause more hardship for already very poor households, taking money from families who had little to start with."

 Sabrina Bushe, researcher at NPI, said: "From Monday over two million households that were previously deemed too poor to pay council tax will find hefty bills landing on their doormats.